Announcing our new Course: AI Red-Teaming and AI Safety Masterclass

 What is Program of Thoughts Prompting?

-In Chain-of-Thoughts (CoT) prompting, large language models (LLMs) perform both reasoning and computations1.
+In Chain-of-Thought (CoT) Prompting, Large Language Models (LLMs) perform both reasoning and computations.
 The LLM generates mathematical expressions as a reasoning step and then solves it to get the final answer.
 However, LLMs are not the ideal candidate for solving mathematical expressions for three reasons:

 • LLMs are incapable of solving complex mathematical expressions involving polynomial equations, differential equations, etc.